staceyJayneLewis/holiday-hotspots/README.md

 # HOLIDAY HOTSPOTS

 UX STRATEGY
-The focus of this site is to allows users to search for their next holiday destination that suits their needs by displaying information such as relevant attractions, accommodations and restaurants.
-It also displays information about recommended and popular holiday destinations.
+The focus of this site is to allows users to search for their next holiday destination that suits their needs by displaying information such as attractions, accommodations and restaurants.
+The website will also display information about recommended and popular holiday destinations and packages for the users that are still undecided on where they want to go.
 The business goals for the site owner is to get users to choose a travel package from the site and/or from it's sponsors.
 The site is used to provide results in a manner that is visually appealing and user friendly so that the page doesn’t look overloaded with information but also displays the holiday destinations information well.
 Why do we need a site for this?
-Well, with the internet being the most popular and preferred method of purchasing holidays nowadays we need to adapt to the digital way of displaying information on.
+Well, with the internet being the most popular and preferred method of purchasing holidays nowadays we need to adapt to the digital way of displaying information to target our audience.
-For who?
-Whats worth doing?
-The most important?
-Are we attracting somoene to buy something?
-DEFINITION - What are we creating?
-Websites,brochures etc VALUE - What value will it bring?
-What value do you want it to bring?
+The value a website could bring is more customers for the site owner/sponsors and convenience for the users as many customers would rather use a website to search for their holidays now and you have all the packages supplied online in one place so you can view at home and not be inconvenienced by having to find a travel agent store.
+Who are the target audience?
+The site's target audience would be anyone of all ages planning a holiday and needing to search different destinations to help find what they are looking for and can refine the search by 5* hotels for example.
+What I think would be worth doing is providing the users with the most popular destinations as suggestions/recommendations for the users that are looking for ideas on somewhere different to go.
+It is crucial in having a search function for the user to interact with to search for their destination and reveal many results of top reviewed destinations or 5* rated hotels etc.

-Why would customers want to use this?
+Why would customers want to use this website?
-Consumers
-How often do you go to the website.
-What do you use it for?
-What do you do before/after using the website?
-Ask users why would they/would not use the website?
+For the consumers I have conducted a survey on Survey Monkey (link) to analyze consumer opinions and behaviors and based on this research it is clear that…
+This is a website users would return to and may return to numerous times depending on how many holidays they want to book or if they are undecided on a destination or looking for suitable holiday package.
+It would even be something that the site owner uses themselves as it is applicable to everyone so the site owner would benefit from the commission on package purchases but also from being a user of the site themselves if needed.
-What they like about the style/design?
+	- What they like about the style/design?
-When users go to the website, where do they go first?
+	- When users go to the website, where do they go first?
-What makes a good ecommerce experience?

-Business
-Interview people who use the website and also who wants the website Find out what they like/don’t like about the ideas of the website?
-What will give them the value they want?
-What facilities does it need?
+	- Ask users why would they/would not use the website?
+	- In terms of the site owner's needs we need to look at what makes a good ecommerce experience, after some independent reseach I noticed on many articles including on the travel engine website (link included in resources section) What facilities does it need? - travel packages
-What does it compare to other websites?
+	- What does it compare to other websites? - the content relavant?

-Is it culturally appropriate?
-Is the content relavant?
-Is it for a corporate site?
-Is it for business customers or general?

 Why are we special?
 Who else are doing it and how well are they doing it?